Spanish Tile Has Been Around For Centuries.

 Consider decorative or solid color Cement tiles for something a little more subdued but still iconic in Spanish-style homes.

 Made from pigmented concrete, these are durable choices for accent Spanish tiles.
 Not only do they look great in small spaces like stair risers, and kitchen & bathroom backsplashes, but they also make grandiose statements as accent walls and flooring!

 Outdoor Choices for Spanish Tile.
 There are so many options for Spanish tile outdoors.
 As you’re considering what’s best for your project, here are some things to consider.

 - Is the outdoor area fully exposed to sun and weather elements?

-- Is there any chance of your Spanish tiles to be standing water?
+- Is there any chance of your Spanish tiles being standing water?

 Answers to these questions will help narrow your outdoor Spanish tile options.
 Additionally, outdoor tile projects require a different approach to installation (see the section below).

 We addressed Saltillo tile before… here we are again.
 While it’s perfect for indoor areas, Saltillo and other types of terracotta make great patio tiles, pool decking, and sun porches.